Protuhj/videotato/README.md

 -  View source on the channel's `About` page and search for "browse_id", the channel ID should be near it.

 ### Personalization: Playlists and Music

-Open the playlists.txt file to view the channels that I've pre-filled it with.
+Open the playlists.py or music.py file to view the channels/music that I've pre-filled them with.
-Comment lines start with `#`.

-- Entries are a comma-separated list of playlist ID, then cache-limit age in seconds.
-    - A cache-limit age of '86400' means the playlist won't be queried until at least 24 hours have passed since the last time it was queried.
-    - A cache-limit age of '-1' means the playlist will never be queried again unless the `.items` file for the playlist is deleted.
-        - (Some playlists are static and will never be updated)
+- Use the examples I've added to add/edit your own.
+- Set the age field to <= 0 to not update the playlist.
+  - "age" can be seconds or a 'time string' like "1w" or "7d"
+    - age units: "s" for seconds -- "m" for minutes -- "h" for hours --  "d" for days -- "w" for weeks
+- Set the weighting to 0 to disable an entry.
+- The name field is just for debug/display purposes.

-- The playlist feature does not get deltas from the previous query, each time the playlists are updated, the full playlist is retrieved.
+- This feature does not get deltas from the previous query.
+Each time the playlists are updated, the **full** playlist is retrieved.

+### Personalization: Full URLs

+Open the full_url_sites.py file to see an example site I've pre-filled it with.

+The "id" field is an ID that will map to the file name that you'll fill with URLs to choose from.
+In the example entry, I set the id to 'example', so in the 'full_url_site_data' folder, I created the file "example.items" and entered in an example URL.
+I also added some info on grabbing a show's URLs from HBO max, but actually grabbing all the URLs I left as an exercise to the user.

 ## AutoHotkey